Cragady/hire-career-path/README.md

 I'll have to look into a friendlier mysql driver for python that also plays nicely with flask-sqlalchemy and make the switch.

+~~Create Venv and activate it in root of project folder:~~

-Create Venv and activate it in root of project folder:
+Create Venv and activate it in the `server` directory of the project folder:

 * `python -m venv env`
 * `source env/bin/activate`